Connall1234/ci-project-5-frontend/README.md

 **Example**:
 - **Invalid Input**: Leaving the title field empty.
-- **Expected Behavior**: An error message such as "Title is required" should appear, and the task should not be updated.
+- **Expected Behavior**: An error message such as  "this field may not be blank" should appear, and the task should not be updated.

 **Image**: